grafana/Grafana-Alloy-for-Beginners/README.md

 #### Verification

-Navigate to [Dashboards](http://localhost:3000/dashboards) > `Mission 3` and you should see a dashboard with data including the new `service_tier` attribute, which came from spanmetrics generation using the `service.tier` attribute we just consolidated.
+Navigate to [Dashboards](http://localhost:3000/dashboards) > `Mission 3` and you should see a dashboard with data including the new `service_tier` label, which came from spanmetrics generation using the `service.tier` attribute we just consolidated.

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/db5b980b-83b1-4c92-9d19-b33e50a52530" />